digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/callable-bond.rst

   :end-before: -- CREATE_ELECTION_FACTORY_END

-An :ref:`Election <module-daml-finance-interface-lifecycle-election-24570>`
+An :ref:`Election <module-daml-finance-interface-lifecycle-election-24570>` contains three main
+pieces of information:

+- the election tag (e.g. "CALLED")
-contains two main pieces of information: the election tag (e.g. "CALLED") and the date to which it applies.
+- who is making the election (e.g. the bank)
+- the date to which it applies.

 In our example, the bank chooses *not* to call the bond:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/CallableBond.daml
   :language: daml